 Figure 6.X.3.2.1-1: PC5-MT-LR procedure

-1. An LCS Client (in a UE) needs to retrieve location information of a Target UE.
-The LCS Client UE selects a Location Server UE (with "GMLC/UDM"-like functionality).
-The selection of the Location Server UE by the LCS Client UE is performed using direct discovery.
+1. An SL Positioning Client UE needs to retrieve location information of a Target UE.
+It initiates discovery to discover the Target UE.
+The SL Positioning Client UE selects a SL Positioning Server UE (with Vetting functionality).
+The selection of the SL Positioning Server UE by the SL Positioning Client UE is performed using direct discovery.
 Both models A and B discovery can be used as follows (see TS 23.303 for definitions of models A and B):

-- Model A: a Location Server UE ("announcing UE") announces itself at least as a Location Server UE (with "GMLC/UDM"-like functionality).
-LCS Client UEs ("monitoring UE") monitor such announcements.
+- Model A: a SL Positioning Server UE ("announcing UE") announces itself at least as a SL Positioning Server UE (with Vetting functionality).
+SL Positioning Client UEs ("monitoring UE") monitor such announcements.

-- Model B: an LCS Client UE ("discoverer UE") issues requests including information it wishes to discover a Location Server UE (with "GMLC/UDM"-like functionality) ("discoveree UE").
+- Model B: a Third Party UE ("discoverer UE") issues requests including information it wishes to discover a SL Positioning Server UE (with Vetting functionality) ("discoveree UE").

+The SL Positioning Client UE needs to select a SL Positioning Server UE which is able to discover the Target UE/SL Reference UE.

-Once a suitable Location Server UE is identified by the LCS Client UE, direct communication between these UEs can thereafter take place to perform the LCS procedure.
+Once a suitable SL Positioning Server UE is identified by the SL Positioning Client UE, direct communication between these UEs can thereafter take place to complete the procedure.

-2. The LCS Client (UE) issues an LCS Service Request message over PC5 to the Location Server UE in order to retrieve the location of the Target UE.
-The LCS Service Request message contains necessary information allowing the Location Server UE to identify the LCS Client data incl. the LCS Client identity, the type of location request (e.g. positioning/ranging), the accuracy of the location, etc. as well as the Target UE.
+2. The SL Positioning Client UE issues a Service Request message over PC5 to the SL Positioning Server UE in order to retrieve the location of the Target UE.
+The Service Request message contains necessary information allowing the SL Positioning Server UE to identify the SL Positioning Client UE data incl. the identity, the type of location request (e.g. positioning/ranging), the accuracy of the location, etc. as well as the Target UE.
+If the type of location request requires SL positioning or ranging, one or more SL Reference UEs may also be identified in the Service Request.

-If the Location Server UE holds Subscriber LCS Privacy Profile information of the Target UE it proceeds to Step 5, otherwise Step 3.
+If the SL Positioning Server UE holds Subscriber LCS Privacy Profile information of the Target UE it proceeds to Step 5, otherwise Step 3.

+NOTE: If a SL Reference UE is identified in the Service Request, the SL Positioning Server UE proceeds the same way with verifying the SLPP information of the SL Reference UE.